Why you should take fish oil with your antibiotic

 But now, scientists say they may have an answer to reduce antibiotic resistance.

-Here’s why they say that the next time your doctor prescribes antibiotics, you should be taking one other pill, too — fish oil!
+Here’s why they say that the next time your doctor prescribes antibiotics, you should also take one other pill — fish oil!

 Stopping the resistance of ‘superbugs’

-For the first time, Australian scientists have found a chink in the armor of so-called ‘superbugs.’
+Australian scientists found a chink in the armor of so-called ‘superbugs.’

 Led by Flinders University, the researchers discovered that omega-3 fatty acids, like those found in fish oil, can break down the ability of superbugs to become resistant to antibiotics.